Practice Fields for Road Bikes in the US12 January 2019

 This trail is one of the well-kept secrets of Idaho.
 The best thing about it is definitely the fact that it’s paved all the way with a firm black asphalt.
 It looks like this road goes right through the beautiful fields of this state.
 It is a 72-mile long road and it is a heaven for people who are used to urban cycling.

 If you are tired of cities and you want to take someone to a great biking trip.
 These five are the ones to start.
-The US has many more hidden trails, but you should start with one of these if you want them to serve as practice trails for you or someone you want to teach how to ride a bike!
+The US has many more hidden trails, such as the Big Sky bike park, and you should start with one of these if you want them to serve as practice trails for you or someone you want to teach how to ride a bike!
 Now, pack your things and go straight to one of this to experience the US in the best possible way!